In 2011, I made the biggest decision of my life.

 Life always rewards the brave, but we have to be willing to let go of what isn’t ours to get there.

-Read all about my f*ck it moment in my book, The Adventures Of A Wild Woman On The Camino De Santiago, my story of an adventure of a lifetime.
+Read all about my Camino story in my book, The Adventures Of A Wild Woman On The Camino De Santiago, my story of an adventure of a lifetime.
 Available to order now.
 Click the link below for details.

 (c) Samantha Wilson 2019.
 All Rights Reserved,